 Initially framing his analysis/diagnosis of modern liberalism on the Diagnostic and Statistical Manual of Mental Disorders, author Richard Houck very astutely discusses the effects of cognitive dissonance on the “liberal” mind, and the ways in which a belief in liberalism—and it is a belief, for it is not grounded in empiricism nor tethered to reality in any appreciable way—poison the minds of its adherents and, by extension, the people and ultimately societies around them.
 As Houck notes, it is vital to understand the way the liberal mind functions (or perhaps more accurately is dysfunctional).
-It is generally not tethered to any objective reality but to a relativistic set of principles that profoundly warp their understanding of cause and effect.
+It is generally not tethered to any objective reality but to a relativistic set of subject-to-change propositions that profoundly warp their understanding of cause and effect.
 It is largely atheistic but imbues whites with the burden of Original Sin as “white guilt” and ethno-masochism.
 It is an ahistorical worldview, one divorced from context, complexity, and nuance.
 It rejects the logos as the primary driver of Western civilization in favor of pathos, an emotive and by-definition irrational state of “mind.”
 The Leftist, then, must also sacrifice their ethos, for a standard of ethics and morality cannot be plastic minus certain exceptions (think of a white lie here or there), but rather must adhere to a logically consistent set of principles that govern and define a particular group.
 By rejecting logos, and by extension ethos, the Left has essentially rejected Western civilization as a whole.
 Reason is anathema to the liberal “worldview,” which is little but a fluid mess of contradictions that is as fickle and volatile as the season’s latest fashions and just as superficial—though tragically its effects are not.

 Liberalism as it presently (de-) constructed is impossibly contradictory and self-negating.
 For example, to quote Nathaniel Berman: